 So just how do you spell it?
 I’ve seen quite a few posts where “Brussels” has the possessive apostrophe.
 It’s pretty easy to remember.
 Brussels Sprouts first entered the scene as early as the 13th century, in…you guessed near what is now known as, Brussels.
 The first recorded reference to Brussels sprouts was in the late 1500s. (thanks wikipedia!)
 Since the city of Brussels is not called “Brussel”, there’s no need for the apostrophe.
 (The possessive apostrophe is so mis-used any way, but that’s another story.)

 When are Brussels Sprouts in season?

 Brussels sprouts are harvested from late summer through March.

 The Brussels sprouts of my childhood were boiled.
 It was only after I tasted them roasted, that I realized they were far more delicious prepared that way.
 Isn’t every vegetable tastier roasted anyway?
 If you’re planning on roasting them whole, after washing, put a x on the bottom of each one.
 For this dish, the sprouts, cut the Brussels sprouts in half before roasting.
 In a large bowl toss the Brussels sprouts in olive oil and kosher salt.
 That’s it!
 Heat the oven to 500 and place the Brussels sprouts cut side down on a baking sheet.
 Cover with foil and roast 10 minutes.
 Remove foil and roast an additional 10 minutes or so depending on the size of the sprouts.
 I prefer a lighter roast, my older daughter likes them nearly charred!

-These Roasted Brussels sprouts with Garlic, Red Pepper and Parmesan Cheese would be a great addition to this Mediterranean style Roasted Turkey.
+Roasted Brussels Sprouts with Garlic, Red Pepper, and Parmesan Cheese

-When the Brussels Sprouts are done, toss with the oil.
+- When the Brussels Sprouts are done, toss with the oil and fresh parmesan cheese.
 Season to taste with additional kosher salt and black pepper if necessary.